Skip to main content

 A cheap web developer in 2026 charges under $2,000 for a complete site.
 The range spans $5 Fiverr gigs, $25 per hour Upwork freelancers, and $500 to $2,000 fixed-price agencies.
 Cheap means low cost with variable quality.
 Affordable means good value with professional output.
 The two are not the same.

 The most useful split is between three categories.
 Cheap freelancer: sub-$500, often template-based, limited customization, no guarantees.
-Affordable agency: $500 to $2,000, custom code, performance guarantees, code ownership.
+Affordable agency: $500 to $2,000, custom code, performance guarantees, and full code ownership (which is one of the first corners a cheap developer cuts).
 Budget website builder: $0 to $200 per year DIY on platforms like Wix or Squarespace with monthly subscription lock-in.

 The cheapest sticker price is rarely the cheapest total cost.
 A $200 WordPress site that loads in 5 seconds and needs $50 a month in plugins to function costs more in year one than a $1,500 custom site with $0 monthly fees.
 The rest of this article covers how to hire in the cheap range without paying twice.